 WooRank has two amazing features for content auditing: SEO monitoring and Site Crawler.
 SEO Monitoring from WooRank lets you know the performance of your landing pages.
 It also lets you know if your website ever goes down and how that's affecting SEO.
 This is another metric to import if you're tracking web page metrics in your audit.

 The Site Crawl feature lets you know how Google sees your site and interprets the information for search engines.
 This information is great knowledge to make audits more effective when you're coming up with action items for the future.

-Now that you know ample knowledge about content audits, how to create them, where to source them, and important essentials to include, you are fully prepared to incorporate them into your organization.
-Give it a try, and use it to elevate your next campaign.
+You have the knowledge you need to perform content audits.
+You know how to create them, where to source them, and essentials to include.
+You're fully prepared to use these audits in your organization for better content strategy and results.
+Give it a try, and use these tips to elevate your next campaign.
 Happy auditing!

 Editor's note: This post was originally published in September 2021 and has been updated for comprehensiveness.